DNS is often treated as a simple plumbing layer. Most folks just use whatever DNS provider they get with their ISP.

 AdGuard Home sits closest to clients and:

-- Enforces Safe Search policies.
+- Enforces Safe Search policies; so my family is protected.

 Enabled Features #